-- The work environment can be busy and pressurised, involving constant contact with the general public and handling a large number of enquiries.
+- The work environment can be busy and pressurised, involving a lot of contact with the general public and handling a large number of enquiries.

 - You may need to travel between sites or in a mobile facility.

-To work as an academic librarian, you'll usually need either a first degree accredited by the Chartered Institute of Library and Information Professionals (CILIP) or a degree in any subject plus a postgraduate diploma or Masters in librarianship or information science/management accredited by CILIP.
+To work as a public librarian, you'll usually need either a first degree accredited by the Chartered Institute of Library and Information Professionals (CILIP) or a degree in any subject plus a postgraduate diploma or Masters in a relevant subject accredited by CILIP.

-There are currently more accredited postgraduate courses, with relatively few undergraduate degrees - see CILIP Accredited Qualifications.
-CILIP-accredited courses allow you to obtain chartership further along in your career.
+There are currently more accredited postgraduate courses, with relatively few undergraduate degrees - see CILIP - Getting Qualified for more information.

 Competition is tough for pre-course training posts, postgraduate courses and first professional posts, so be prepared to be flexible about geographical location.
-As public libraries are often vulnerable to local authority reorganisation or spending cuts, post-qualification positions can be difficult to get.
+Recent years have seen more than one hundred public libraries close, with around 3,000 more voluntary roles created to run remaining services.
+Public libraries are still vulnerable to spending cuts, so post-qualification positions can be difficult to get.

-- interpersonal, listening and language skills, including the ability to interact with a range of people
+- customer service and interpersonal skills with the ability to interact with a range of people from the local community

 - written and verbal communication skills